ashvardanian/StringZilla/README.md

 > [Exact String Matching Algorithms in Java](https://www-igm.univ-mlv.fr/~lecroq/string).
 > [SIMD-friendly algorithms for substring searching](http://0x80.pl/articles/simd-strfind.html).

+### Exact Multiple Substring Search

+Few algorithms for multiple substring search are known.
+Most are based on the Aho-Corasick automaton, which is a generalization of the KMP algorithm.
+The naive implementation, however:

+- Allocates disjoint memory for each Trie node and Automaton state.
+- Requires a lot of pointer chasing, limiting speculative execution.
+- Has a lot of branches and conditional moves, which are hard to predict.
+- Matches text a character at a time, which is slow on modern CPUs.

+There are several ways to improve the original algorithm.
+One is to use sparse DFA representation, which is more cache-friendly, but would require extra processing to navigate state transitions.

 ### Levenshtein Edit Distance

 Levenshtein distance is the best known edit-distance for strings, that checks, how many insertions, deletions, and substitutions are needed to transform one string to another.